Potassium: Renal filtration, reabsorption, and excretion

+Potassium ions are reabsorbed from blood plasma entering the glomeruli into the renal tubule of the kidneys.
+Only a small amount of potassium reaches the distal nephron.

 Renal handling of potassium is closely connected to sodium handling.
 Potassium is the major cation (positive ion) inside animal cells (150 mmol/L, 4.8 g/L), while sodium is the major cation of extracellular fluid (150 mmol/L, 3.345 g/L).
 In the kidneys, about 180 liters of plasma is filtered through the glomeruli and into the renal tubules per day.
-This filtering involves about 600 mg of sodium and 33 mg of potassium.
-Since only 1–10 mg of sodium and 1–4 mg of potassium are likely to be replaced by diet, renal filtering must efficiently reabsorb the remainder from the plasma.

 Sodium is reabsorbed to maintain extracellular volume, osmotic pressure, and serum sodium concentration within narrow limits.
 Potassium is reabsorbed to maintain serum potassium concentration within narrow limits.
 Sodium pumps in the renal tubules operate to reabsorb sodium.
 Potassium must be conserved, but because the amount of potassium in the blood plasma is very small and the pool of potassium in the cells is about 30 times as large, the situation is not so critical for potassium.
 Since potassium is moved passively in counter flow to sodium in response to an apparent (but not actual) Donnan equilibrium, the urine can never sink below the concentration of potassium in serum except sometimes by actively excreting water at the end of the processing.
 Potassium is excreted twice and reabsorbed three times before the urine reaches the collecting tubules.
-At that point, urine usually has about the same potassium concentration as plasma.
-At the end of the processing, potassium is secreted one more time if the serum levels are too high.

 With no potassium intake, it is excreted at about 200 mg per day until, in about a week, potassium in the serum declines to a mildly deficient level of 3.0–3.5 mmol/L. If potassium is still withheld, the concentration continues to fall until a severe deficiency causes eventual death.

 The potassium moves passively through pores in the cell membrane.
 When ions move through ion transporters (pumps) there is a gate in the pumps on both sides of the cell membrane and only one gate can be open at once.
 As a result, approximately 100 ions are forced through per second.
 Ion channels have only one gate, and there only one kind of ion can stream through, at 10 million to 100 million ions per second.
 Calcium is required to open the pores, although calcium may work in reverse by blocking at least one of the pores.
 Carbonyl groups inside the pore on the amino acids mimic the water hydration that takes place in water solution by the nature of the electrostatic charges on four carbonyl groups inside the pore.